 All they have to do is supply a portion of the capital needed to acquire the property.
 They then earn from the monthly cash flow as well as the equity upon resale.

 BAM Capital is an Indianapolis-based syndicator with a strong Midwest focus that helps accredited investors invest in real estate.
 BAM Capital prioritizes B++, A-, and A+ multifamily assets with in-place cash flow and proven upside potential.

 BAM Capital is known for its unmatched real estate expertise and transparency, as well as its ability to mitigate investor risk while creating forced appreciation.
 BAM Capital locates high-quality real estate opportunities and negotiates the purchasing and financing on your behalf.
 They take care of everything from start to finish, making it a true passive investment.

 BAM Capital has a consistent track record that makes them very popular among passive investors.
-In fact, they currently have $700M AUM and 5,000 units.
+In fact, they currently have over $700M AUM and 5,000+ units.
 Accredited investors can schedule a call with BAM Capital and invest today.